devbasil/yugabytedbrust/README.md

 In the **configure_yugabyte_db_session** function below, we also need to configure and build each node using the **NodeTcpConfigBuilder** struct, this will configure TCP connection for a node, we can then use **ClusterTcpConfig** which holds per node TCP config, in our use case we have only used one node.

-We will use a *RoundRobin* load balancing Strategy implementation provided by *cdrs_tokio*, **NOTE: You may use your own load balancing strategy if this does not satsify your use case.**
+We will use a *RoundRobin* load balancing Strategy implementation provided by *cdrs_tokio*, **NOTE: You may use your own load balancing strategy if this does not satisfy your use case.**

 ```rust